Other Scholarship Opportunities

 Closing Date is 1 December 2018

 Call for 2019 Nazan Moroglu Young Member Award is here.
-Deadline to apply is 15 October 2018.
+Deadline to apply has been extended to 1 December 2018.

 Quantitative Biomedical Science is Biological/Biomedical Research that employs a quantitative approach, particularly in areas such as Computational Biology, Biophysics, Bioinformatics, Biochemistry, Genomics, Structural Biology, Cell Biology etc.